JoshOlorunseun/JoshOlorunseun/README.md

 - 👋 Hi, I’m @JoshOlorunseun
 - 👀 I’m interested in bringing dreams to life
 - 🌱 I’m currently upskilling
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on solving business problems through analysis
 - 📫 You can reach me on jolorunseun@gmail.com

 <!---